Treatment of psoriasis

 Acupuncture treatment of psoriasis can have wonderful regulative effects on the nervous system and help individuals reduce stress and anxiety.
-It is precisely for this reason that many Western doctors are open to acupuncture.
+This is precisely why many Western doctors are open to acupuncture.
 The effect of acupuncture on reducing stress is well documented.
-Because emotional tension, apprehension, and anxiety can make autoimmune diseases worse, many physicians are open to their patients trying acupuncture for its sedative effects.
+Because emotional tension, apprehension, and anxiety can worsen autoimmune diseases, many physicians are open to their patients trying acupuncture for its sedative effects.

-During the treatment itself, you will likely lie on a bed or table with a sheet or blanket to keep you warm.
+During the treatment, you will likely lie on a bed or table with a sheet or blanket to keep you warm.

 Your acupuncturist will gently insert sterile, hair-thin needles into the skin around the problem areas.
 Expect needles to be inserted 1 to 3 inches deep.

-You will then rest with the needles in your body for 20 minutes or longer.
-This is when the “magic” happens – in other words when the treatment should call qi (energy) into the treated area, stimulating your immune system.
+You will then rest with the needles for 20 minutes or longer.
+This is when the “magic” happens – the treatment should call qi (energy) into the treated area, stimulating your immune system.

 When the time is up, your acupuncturist will gently remove the needles, safely discard them (disposable needles), and then send you on the road.

 Friendly Reminder: Acupuncture treatment of psoriasis is not a quick fix.
 It’s okay to attend multiple sessions before you see an improvement in your symptoms.
-One of our patients, for example, a young woman went through 13 procedures over 6 weeks before she experienced a difference in her psoriasis symptoms.
+One of our patients, for example, a young woman, went through 13 procedures over six weeks before she experienced a difference in her psoriasis symptoms.

 Herbal medicines for the treatment of psoriasis

-Chinese medicine also relies heavily on the use of herbal recipes to help the body recover naturally.
+Chinese medicine also relies heavily on herbal recipes to help the body recover naturally.
 Different herbs have different properties and effects on the body.
 The key is the use of herbs that treat the patient’s condition.

 We talked about clinical pictures earlier in the article.
 However, there is no single treatment for psoriasis.
-The two people with psoriasis can present themselves with different symptoms and thus different clinical pictures.
-A person with redder and burning psoriasis lesions will need different herbs than a person whose psoriasis is very pale, dry, and scaly.
+The two people with psoriasis can present themselves with different symptoms and, thus, different clinical pictures.
+A person with redder and burning psoriasis lesions will need different herbs than someone with very pale, dry, and scaly psoriasis.